 Pianist Euan Stevenson and saxophonist Konrad Wiszniewski are two of the UK’s leading musicians, with achievements on both sides of the Atlantic and experience in pop and classical music as well as jazz.
-Their latest project ‘The Classical Connection’ has earned five-star reviews for its exploration of the influence classical composers have exerted on jazz musicians.
+Their latest project ‘The Classical Connection’ has earned five-star reviews for its exploration of the common ground shared by classical composers and jazz musicians.
 In this superbly well-informed, entertaining and informal presentation Euan and Konrad improvise a Bach-style reinvention and an arrangement of the Duke Ellington Orchestra’s theme tune, Take the A Train, in the style of a Mozart Sonata.
 Audiences will discover why romantic composers like Chopin, Rachmaninoff and Duke Ellington all loved the same key.
 They can also learn why Miles Davis and Eric Satie were kindred spirits, and hear brilliantly performed jazz standards and original compositions.
+For more details, click the image alongside …

 Jennifer Brown (clarinet), Harriet Davidson (cello) andClaire Haslin (piano) have performed together for over fifteen years.
 All three hail from Scotland.
 Last season’s programme of works by female composers – Clara Schumann, Farrenc, Tailleferre and Walker – was very well received by other Scottish music societies.
 In addition to their chamber music commitments, they each pursue busy and diverse freelance careers, including delivering workshops and masterclasses.
 Their Dunfermline programme will include Mozart’s Trio K498 in E flat major, Fauré’s Trio in D minor Op.120 and works by Nadia Boulanger and Germaine Tailleferre, but will start with a new, as yet untitled, commission from Scottish composer Helen Leach, which the Trio Ecossaise will be the first to perform.
 Our concert will probably be the world premiere!
 Helen’s music is very beautiful and pastoral in style.
 You can hear works of hers similar to the Trio she is writing at the moment in the recently-released album at this link.